I woke up once with a new thought regarding weight loss:

 My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.”

 Take a few moments every day to close your eyes and see yourself as successful.
 Allow yourself to feel the pleasure of that accomplishment right now.

 Not only is the struggle real and right, but it is also temporary.
 It will not last forever.

 Greater is He who is in you than He who is in the world!

-When that negative voice tries to get you into self-pity or try to get you to quit in your weight loss journey, thinking, “This isn’t right” then speak truth to that voice with these powerful declarations, adapted from scripture:
+When that negative voice tries to get you into self-pity or try to get you to quit in your weight loss journey, thinking, “This isn’t right” then speak truth to that voice to combat them.

 Your mindset is one of the most important factors that will determine your weight loss success.

 I often tell TBYT members that the mental work you do in the program is a lot harder than any physical work you will do.